tuohimetsa/Simple-Interactive-Wave-Simulation/README.md

 #### Buttons
 - **Reset:** Resets the wave grid and clears all obstacles and wave sources.
 - **Graph Toggle:** Enables or disables the amplitude tracking graph.
+For FPS boost.

 #### Mouse
 - **Left-click:** Add obstacles or wave sources (depending on the selected mode).